Skip to content

 sys.exit(1)

-# Store the [redis] client in the config
+# save client [redis] in config

 config['redis_client'] = redis_client